Gear

 I used a muzzle on my dog for walks because she had a habit of barking obsessively and lunging at other dogs we passed on the trail.
 Before taking her on a walk wearing the muzzle, my husband got her used to the muzzle by doing the following.

 1. Let your dog sniff the muzzle to show her that it’s not bad.
-Give a treat (like Zuke’s training treats).
+Then, give her a treat (like Zuke’s training treats).
 Repeat this a handful of times.

 3. Hold the muzzle in front of your dog’s face with one hand and hold a treat with your other hand.
 That way, your dog has to put her nose inside to eat the treat.
 Repeat this until it’s easy for her to do.